retostauffer/python-colorspace/paper.md

 ## Use with existing plotting libraries

-Color palettes made accessible via the _colorspace_ package can easily be deployed with existing plotting or graphics libraries.
-Figure \autoref{fig-plotting}
+Color palettes made accessible via the _colorspace_ package can easily be deployed with existing plotting or graphics libraries. \autoref{fig-plotting}
 shows two small examples using a data set shipped with the package.

 The `matplotlib` figure (left) shows a 2-d histogram of daily minimum and maximum temperatures